Skip to main content

 info

-Disconnect the VM configuration before deleting it.
+Disconnect and power off the VM configuration before deleting it.

 View Logs in a Virtual Machine